 1) Get engaged on your Twitter and Facebook fan/business page if you’re not already.
 This will become a branding exercise, however you can also post content from your company blog (you have one, don’t you?) to drive traffic to your site.
 Building that social awareness will become even more key within the next 6-12 months.
 Here’s a helpful Twitter tip on how to approach this.

 2) Start getting reviews on your Places page.
 If you have a few, get more.
 The more exposure you can get, the better.
-Also consider an off-page SEO strategy for your Places page – reviews on multiple 3rd party sites not only helps your ranking, but it helps build credibility and increases exposure.
+Reviews on multiple 3rd party sites not only helps your ranking, but it helps build credibility and increases exposure.

 3) If you’re a business who pulls in most of your clients through local traffic, you will need to alter your SEO strategy if you haven’t already.
 Make sure your Google Places page is properly optimized (no keyword stuffing), verified and linked to your site.
 Change your website title info to include your local keywords and adapt your SEO strategy to put more emphasis on those local keywords (Toronto Chinese Restaurants) – anchor text is always your friend.